Politics of Mongolia

-Politics of Mongolia takes place in a framework of a semi-presidential multi-party representative democracy.
-Executive power is exercised by the Prime Minister, who is the head of government, and the Cabinet.
-The President is the head of state, but holds limited authority over the executive branch of the government, unlike full presidential republics like the United States.
-Legislative power is vested in parliament.
-The Judiciary is independent of the executive and the legislature.
+The politics of Mongolia takes place in a framework of a parliamentary system with a multi-party representative democracy.
+While some sources have incorrectly described Mongolia as a semi-presidential system, its 1992 Constitution clearly defines it as a parliamentary republic.

+The government is headed by the Prime Minister of Mongolia, who is appointed by and accountable to the State Great Khural (Parliament).
+Executive power is exercised by the Prime Minister and the Cabinet.
+The President of Mongolia serves as the head of state with limited authority, primarily in the areas of foreign policy and national security, as well as being the Commander-in-Chief of the Armed Forces.
+The President also has veto power over laws passed by Parliament, though this can be overridden by a two-thirds parliamentary majority.

+Legislative power is vested in the State Great Khural, a unicameral parliament.
+Judicial power is vested in the Supreme Court, and is independent of the executive and legislature, as guaranteed by the Constitution.

+Mongolia held its first democratic elections in 1990, following a peaceful 1990 revolution.
+From 1921 to 1990, Mongolia was a communist single-party state under the Mongolian People's Revolutionary Party.
+Historically, Mongolian politics has been influenced by its two large neighbors, Russia and China.

 Socialist period and single party government

-Shortly after the Mongolian Revolution of 1921, Mongolia adopted a one-party socialist republican constitution modelled after the Soviet Union; only the communist party — the Mongolian People's Revolutionary Party (MPRP) — was officially permitted to function.
+Shortly after the Mongolian Revolution of 1921, Mongolia adopted a one-party socialist republican constitution modeled after the Soviet Union; only the communist party — the Mongolian People's Revolutionary Party (MPRP) — was officially permitted to function.
 Mongolian politics was closely monitored and directed by Kremlin.
-Any political opposition was brutally oppressed, and government officials who opposed the Soviet influence were murdered, executed or sent to labour camps.
+Any political opposition was brutally repressed, and government officials who opposed the Soviet influence were murdered, executed or sent to labour camps.
 During the communist regime, collectivisation of livestock, introduction of modern agriculture, limited industrialisation and the urbanisation were carried out without perceptible popular opposition.